 Prepare the Source Environment

-- Test connectivity to the IMAP server, by going here.
-Fill in the form, and click on the button marked Test.
+- Test connectivity to the IMAP server through our connectivity test tool.
+Fill in the form and click the Test button.

 - Export user list to a CSV file.

 - Administrator accounts with at least read rights can export a user list.

 - If you do not have an administrator account, you will need to ask your IMAP host to provide you with a complete user list, in CSV file format.